bluefloyd00/Berenberg/README.md

 # Berenber tech test
-This project contains a Python application with the tech test for Beremberg.
+This project contains a Python application with the tech test for Berenberg.
 The application's functionality is defined in pipeline.py, and the Behave tests are located in the features directory.

 ## Getting Started
 These instructions will cover how to get your application up and running on your local machine for development and testing purposes.